JTSDK/jtsdk-tools/docs/README.md

 ### Run the Application

-Open a Windows COmmand Promt, and type the following:
+Open a Windows Command Prompt, and type the following:

 >NOTE: You do not need to be in the `JTSDK Environment`: